NISQ-compatible approximate quantum algorithm for unconstrained and constrained discrete optimization: Results

 The IBM CPLEX solver, which has been developed for more than three decades~\cite{cplex2009v12}, is highly optimized and can be well-tuned to existing computing infrastructures.
 However, the fine-tuning of such solvers to achieve more optimal solutions in a fixed runtime is a challenging process and requires certain internal optimization.
 Here, we show that quantum algorithms can serve as a booster for classical solvers and help them to find the solution in less time.
 Mainly, we resolve the problem using QuEnc, which obtains the solution at a decent cost and use that solution as the initial point for the CPLEX solver.
 In this way, the solution from one algorithm/solver warm-starts the other.

 In order to demonstrate the capabilities of such a hybrid pipeline, we consider a {\tt MaxCut} problem on a 1024-node graph, where the optimization landscape is very complex, generated in the same manner as before for the 256-node graph.
 The QuEnc and CPLEX convergence (i.e., the reduction of the energy (cost) as a function of execution time) is presented in Fig.~\ref{complete_graph_1024}.
 The blue dots show that the QuEnc solution converges at $-13,400$.
 The QuEnc simulation with 11 qubits and 30 layers results in each iteration being around 3 minutes.
 The light blue line is the convergence of the CPLEX, which starts from the point that was found by QuEnc.
 The plateau arises due to the CPLEX internal processes, such as branching tree building~\cite{cplex2009v12}.
 The green line corresponds to the pure CPLEX solution started at a random point, whose cost is close to the initial cost of QuEnc, which also starts from a random point.
 Limiting the runtime to one hour, we find that the QuEnc$\rightarrow$CPLEX pipeline finds a better cost ($-134,520$) than CPLEX ($-134,406$), providing an improvement of 8.5 basis points.
-All experiments were conducted using QMware HQC4020~\cite{kordzanganeh2022benchmarking}.
+All experiments were conducted using QMware HQC4020~\cite{kordzanganeh2022benchmarking}. { Here, the obtained improvement may seem quite small.
+However, for large-scale optimization problems that are solved on a regular basis and must be processed within a fixed time, for instance multi-billion portfolio optimization, such an improvement could play a crucial role and lead to huge cost savings.

-Theoretically, more careful tuning of the classical solver may provide better solutions, but practically, such tuning requires significant effort and resources.
+We would like to emphasize that such an improvement depends on the analyzed problem and the data as well as on the classical optimization technique \cite{Somov2023}.} Theoretically, more careful tuning of the classical solver may provide better solutions, but practically, such tuning requires significant effort and resources.
 Moreover, enhancing the quantum solution, especially implemented using dedicated hardware, allows for improving the time-to-solution for discrete optimization problems.
 Experiments on a specific {\tt MaxCut} problem, demonstrated here, serve as an indication of the potential of the hybrid pipelines and pave the way toward future hybrid developments.